evangipson/rime/README.md

 ## Huwar
 - A member of a caravan that left the castle of [Caer Dineval](#caer-dineval)

-## Ekkar Kestle
-- United the orc and barbarian tribes in an attempt to take over the [Ten Towns](#ten-towns)
-- Built a set of two towers out of crystal
-- These towers were destroyed and shattered and sent fragments of the crystal material out to the far reaches of [Icewind Dale](#icewind-dale)

 # Legends
 ## Oraal the Frost Maiden
 - orail the frost maiden is the reason why there is no sun in [Bryn Shander](#bryn-shander) the last two years, even some worship orail
 - she is a god of fury and chaos, generally an evil diety, also could be neutral, not charitable at all, they believe in natural order

 ## Sylvanus the God of Nature
+- [Brynn](#brynn) and [Sylvanus](#sylvanus-the-god-of-nature) sittin' in a tree, K-I-S-S-I-N-G

+## Ekkar Kestle
+- United the orc and barbarian tribes in an attempt to take over the [Ten Towns](#ten-towns)
+- Built a set of two towers out of crystal
+- These towers were destroyed and shattered and sent fragments of the crystal material out to the far reaches of [Icewind Dale](#icewind-dale)

 # Groups
 ## Toargs Caravan